mrezabayat/iamsorush/content/posts/concepts-cpp/index.md

     std::cout<<sum(a);
 }
 ```
-Now let's check the errors, they diretly point out that `a` is no an array:
+Now let's check the errors, they diretly point out that `a` is not an array:

 ```bash
 : In function 'int main()':